bradbell/xrst/test_rst/replace_spell.rst

-    begin_line  = integer line number where begin command is located start_spell = integer line number where the spell command starts end_spell   = integer line number where the spell command ends unknown     = array of strings (words) that are not in dictionary
+    begin_line  = integer line number where begin command is located start_spell = integer line number where the spell command starts end_spell   = integer line number where the spell command ends replace     = array of strings (words) that are not in dictionary

 It is called spell.tom because it is written by the :ref:`spell_cmd_dev-name` one page at a time.